Obsessing About One Script Reader

 Writing towards that one script reader

 - This can, psychologically, spiral back to affect the writing itself.
 It’s easier for a writer to write for one script reader, someone already familiar with their particular voice.
 But often, writers reading their own work see what they imagine they wrote, rather than what is there in black and white, ink or pixel, on the page.
-(Hence the desire and need for external, professional eyes on it in the first place.)
+(Hence the desire and need for external, professional eyes, such as Simon Heath, on it in the first place.)
 The same can become true for that one script reader.

 Writing with a completely “blind” reader in mind forces discipline.